mourelatos-lab/TERA-Seq_manuscript/README.md

 Most of the software used for the analyses can be installed using the provided Conda environment yml (or text) file.
 Some additional software had to be installed outside  Conda environment for various reason.

 To get the Conda environment, you need to get Conda environment manager ([Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)) first.
 We recommend Miniconda but Conda installation should work as well.

-Once you installed Conda manager (tested with `conda 4.9.0`) you can use the `teraseq.yml` file (recommended) file and install the environment like this:
+Once you installed Conda manager (tested with `conda 4.9.0`) you can use the `teraseq.yml` file (recommended) file and install the environment:

     cd TERA-Seq_manuscript/
     conda env create -f teraseq-env.yml